artefactual/atom-docs/user-manual/access-content/navigate.rst

 **Authority records (People & organizations)**

-* **Language:** Filters for content in a different available language (i.e., if the content has been tranlsated into more than one language)
+* **Language:** Filters for content in a different available language (i.e., if the content has been translated into more than one language)
 * **Entity type:** Limits results to those with a type matching data entered in the "Type of entity" :term:`field` available in the Identity :term:`area
   <information area>` of the :ref:`ISAAR <isaar-template>` edit template for